Isometric Projection in Game Development

 Perspective Projection

 Another very popular type of projection is called perspective projection.
 Many 3D games use perspective projection because it's similar to how humans perceive the real world.
-In this type of projection, vertices that are close to us appear bigger and things that are far away appear smaller.
+In this type of projection, vertices that are close to us will be scaled to appear bigger and vertices that are far away will be scaled down to appear smaller.

 perspective projection